-The PBR has, through its 20-year history, taken the position that there are two great athletesin every 8-second ride.
+Throughout its 21-year history, the PBR has taken the position that there are two great athletes in every 8-second ride.
 The bulls are treated with as much respect as the human athletes who ride them.
-A portion of PBR's Animal Welfare Policy summarizes the great respect that everyone associated with the organization shares for our animal athletes:
+The PBR’s Animal Welfare Policy summarizes this and exemplifies the great respect that everyone associated with the organization shares for our animal athletes as well as the care they receive as valuable members of our family:

 PBR Safety & Welfare Measures